-Economic Perspectives L11117
+Economic Perspectives (year 1)

-Foundations of Macroeconomics L11251
+Foundations of Macroeconomics (year 1)

 I have strong interests in development and agricultural economics, and for research related to food and sustainability more generally (including research in agricultural sciences, agrarian studies, the anthropology of food, biology and nutrition studies).
 I am also interested in economic history and development, as well as economic thought and methodology.
 In terms of regional interests, my prime interest is on East Africa since my research focuses on Tanzania, although I am also interested in other regions, particularly by the specificities of different agricultural systems and development paths in different areas of the globe.

-My current research looks at two specific aspects in Tanzanian agriculture, using the rich information available in the Tanzanian Panel Surveys.
+The first part of my PhD research looks at two specific aspects in Tanzanian agriculture, using the rich information available in the Tanzanian Panel Surveys.
 The first aspect I look at is output marketing, i.e., I seek to understand what are the factors driving farmers to sell their output on the market, or alternatively, to retain this output for home consumption.
 Because farm production is often retained for home consumption, I also study how much a particular crop contributes to the nutritional requirements of households, since this may influence their decision to sell.
 The second aspect of my research looks at the determinants of productivity for a set of important crops in Tanzania (such as maize, rice, beans and groundnut).
 In am particularly interested in establishing whether an inverse relationship between area planted and productivity is observed in Tanzania, and if yes, what are the implications of such relationship.
 This research is largely based on econometrics, but I attempts to fit the econometrics in a 'broader' framework and relate my results to research done in other fields, such as rural anthropology, agrarian studies and the political economy of development.